Skip to main content

 Long-Term Side Effects: An In-Depth Look

 Research has shown that heroin can deteriorate the brain’s white matter.
-This adversely affects a person’s ability to make decisions, regulate behavior, and respond to stressful situations.
+This can adversely affect a person’s ability to make decisions, regulate behavior and respond to stressful situations.

-Once chronic Heroin use affects the white matter of the brain, these changes also cause a greater likelihood of relapse after sobriety has been achieved.
-Unfortunately, a person who has a long history of heroin abuse is more likely than others to relapse.
+Once chronic Heroin use has affected the white matter of the brain these changes can also cause a greater likelihood of relapse after sobriety has been achieved and unfortunately a person who has had a long history with heroin abuse is more likely than others to start using it again.

-Heroin causes a plethora of medical complications.
-One of the most serious complications can be lung problems such as pneumonia and tuberculosis caused by heroin’s devastating ability to suppress respiration.
+No matter what way Heroin is ingested it can cause a plethora of medical complications.
+One of the most serious complications can be lung problems such as pneumonia and tuberculosis which is caused by Heroin’s devastating ability to suppress respiration.

 Mental health disorders such as depression, anxiety, and personality disorder can also be caused or worsened by chronic heroin use.

 How heroin is ingested causes a variety of other specific complications.
 An example would be people who snort Heroin.
-Snorting Heroin causes damage to the mucosal tissue in the nose and can also cause the nasal septum to perforate.
+Snorting Heroin can cause damage to the mucosal tissue in the nose and can also cause the nasal septum to perforate.

-Injecting heroin has been known to cause collapsed veins.
-Also, complications of bacterial infections of the blood vessels and the heart valve.
-Additionally, injecting heroin causes skin disorders such as abscesses and various other soft tissue infections.
+Injecting heroin has been known to cause collapsed veins together with the complication of bacterial infections of the blood vessels and the heart valve.
+Injecting heroin can also cause skin disorders such as abscesses and various other soft tissue infections.

-Furthermore, injecting heroin directly into the body and sharing needles causes a range of complications.
-As a result, hepatitis, HIV, and other blood-borne viruses pass onto both the drug users’ partners and children.
+Furthermore, injecting heroin directly into the body by sharing needles can cause a range of complications such as hepatitis and HIV and several other blood-borne viruses that can be passed onto both the drug users’ partners and children.

-Heroin sold on the street often contains substances that damage the body.
-This results in the blood vessels leading to the brain, liver, lungs, and kidneys becoming clogged.
-Frequently this leads to infection of vital organs.
+Heroin is often laced with other additives and heroin sold in the street can contain substances that do not properly dissolve in the body.
+This can result in blood vessels leading to the brain, liver, lungs, and kidneys becoming clogged.
+Ultimately this can lead to infection of the parts of the vital organs that have been affected.

-A woman who is addicted to heroin may suffer from infertility, menstrual cycle disruptions, and miscarriage.
+A woman who is addicted to heroin is a lot more likely to suffer from infertility, menstrual cycle disruptions, and miscarriage.
 Those who manage to carry a baby to term may give birth prematurely to an infant with a low birth weight.
 The baby may also be born addicted to heroin.

 Tolerance and physical addiction are common traits of Heroin use.
 Tolerance happens when the body requires more of the drug to achieve the same effect.
 Physical dependence refers to how the body adapts to the drug by causing terrible withdrawal symptoms once a person tries to stop using the drug.